-Fire tests should be carried out according to the following paragraphs 3.8.1 to 3.8.7.
+Fire tests should be carried out in accordance with the following paragraphs 3.8.1 - 3.8.7 below.

-- NOTE: The fire tests of section 3.8 are more expensive and time consuming than the other tests of these guidelines.
+NOTE : The fire tests of section 3.8 are more expensive and time consuming than the other tests of these guidelines.
 It is recommended that fire tests should be carried out at the end of the test programme, so as to avoid expense of unnecessary testing of foam concentrates which do not comply in other respects.

-- 3.8.1 Environmental conditions
+3.8.1 Environmental conditions

-- Air temperature : $(15 \pm 5)^{\circ}C$
+.1 Air temperature: (15 +/- 5) degrees C

-- Maximum wind speed : 3 m/s in proximity of the fire tray
+.2 Maximum wind speed: 3 m/s in proximity of the fire tray.

-- 3.8.2 Records
+Records